How

 before the alcohol symptoms wear off.

-For those not going into rehab, the rule of thumb is that height,
+not going into rehab, the rule of thumb is that height, weight,

-weight, age and gender make a difference in metabolizing alcohol.
+age and gender make a difference in metabolizing alcohol.
+Up to

-Up to 10-percent of alcohol is expelled through your breath, urine
+10-percent of alcohol is expelled through your breath, urine and

 A person's Blood Alcohol Concentration (BAC) is expelled generally